MFAH Community Profile

 Although the MFAH depends on admissions revenue to support its operations, the Museum provides a number of opportunities for visitors to experience the collections, exhibitions, and programs at no charge.
 Nearly 40 percent of visitors to the MFAH and both house museums are admitted for free.

-• The Lillie and Hugh Roy Cullen Sculpture Garden; the Brown Foundation, Inc. Plaza; and BBVA Compass Roof Garden are always free.
+• The Brown Foundation, Inc. Plaza; BBVA Roof Garden; and Cullen Sculpture Garden are always free to visit.

 • Children 12 and younger are always admitted to the MFAH and Rienzi for free, and children 9 and younger may visit Bayou Bend for free.